 Don’t write in an effected style, and don’t pretend you’re Hemingway, Dickens, or even Elizabeth Gilbert.
 It will only make you sound pompous.
 Write from the heart, and it will enter your readers’ hearts.

-In my next two posts, we’ll cover writing a memoir with the intent to publish, choosing an angle, the benefits of writing memoir, the nuts and bolts of writing memoir, and more.
+In my next three posts, we’ll cover writing a memoir with the intent to publish, choosing an angle, the benefits of writing memoir, the nuts and bolts of writing memoir, and more.

 In the meantime, start thinking about jotting down some old memories and impressions – even if you have no intention of writing a memoir.
 What events have shaped you?
 Influenced you for good or for bad?
 Do you recall those events from the perspective of a child or an adult (either one is legitimate)?